 Focused weight training is a more effective way to lose weight than chaining yourself to the treadmill.
 High-intensity interval training (HIIT) not only stimulates your blood flow and heart rate but it demands you to expend large amounts of calories to lift weights while moving quickly.
 This is a great way to kill two birds with one stone.
 Plus it’s a lot more fun than gliding on the elliptical.
 This isn’t to say running won’t torch fat- it most certainly will.
 But it’s definitely not the end all be all.

 If You’re Not Sweating, You’re Not Working Hard

-We’ve all seen that girl in the gym, sipping out of her water bottle and totally sweaty.
-She must be working hard, right?
+We’ve all seen that person at the gym, sipping out of their water bottle and totally sweaty.
+They must be working hard, right?
 Maybe so, but don’t let the presence or lack of sweat tell you if you’re feeling the burn!

 In reality, perspiration depends on the focus of your workout!
 Is endurance or strength your focus?
 According to Tom Holland, MS, CSCS, an exercise physiologist and author of Beat the Gym, there are many factors outside of the gym that determine how much you sweat!
 He said, “People sweat at different rates, depending on their fitness level, air temperature, and humidity.”

 Holland also says “Typically, fit people tend to sweat quickly because their systems are more efficient at cooling them down.”
 Other factors, like whether you’re working on endurance or agility, can affect how much you sweat while exercising.
 When it comes to this myth just stick to your workout and don’t SWEAT the small stuff!
 (Sorry, we couldn’t help ourselves).